savokiss/vue-videojs-demo/README.md

 # vue-videojs-demo

-> Use videojs with vue to play RTMP && HLS streams
+> Use video.js with vue to play RTMP && HLS streams

 # Features
 - Play RTMP & HLS videos
 - Player support auto switch streams
 - Auto detect stream & tech

+**IN RTMP you'll see a Cartoon && in HLS you'll see a dummy video**

 # Player Options
 ```